3:55 Marathon Pace Chart (5:34/km)

 What pace per km is a 3:55 marathon?

-A 3:55:00 marathon averages about 5:34 per km.
+A 3:55:00 marathon averages 5:34 per kilometre.

 How many gels should I plan for?